Understanding cellular metabolism and tissue interactions

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯

-PlantEd — A Serious Game for Education and Outreach
+PlantEd — A serious game for education and outreach

 During germination, plants depend on seed storage compounds for energy and macromolecule synthesis.
 Carbohydrates, lipids, and proteins act as major storage compounds.
 However, how storage compound usage is coordinated in various seed types remains poorly understood.
 In collaboration with AG Hildebrandt (UoC), we develop a time-resolved metabolic model to analyze carbon and nitrogen fluxes in the developing and growing seedling and parameterize this model with proteomics and metabolomics data from Arabidopsis thaliana and Lupinus albus seeds grown under ambient and adverse conditions.
 This study will shed light on metabolic adaptations for using lipids or proteins as major seed storage compounds.
-The findings will inform crop breeding strategies for enhanced seed composition.

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯